-Booting from the network requires that you have a network connection supported by the boot floppies, including either a static network address or a DHCP server, a RARP or a BOOTP server, and a TFTP server.
-The installation method to support TFTP booting is described in 'Preparing Files for TFTP Net Booting' on page 27.
+Booting from the network requires that you have a network connection supported by the boot floppies, including either a static network address or a DHCP server, a BOOTP server, and a TFTP server.
+The installation method to support TFTP booting is described in 'Preparing Files for TFTP Net Booting' on page 28.
+After entering the command monitor use on SGI Indys to boot linux and to begin installation of the Debian Software.
+In order to make this work you may have to unset the netaddr environment variable.
+Type in the command monitor to do this.